-If you’ve spent more than a few minutes learning about real estate, you’ve probably heard the “gross rent multiplier” toss around a few times.
+If you’ve spent more than a few minutes learning about real estate, you’ve probably heard the “gross rent multiplier” tossed around a few times.

 By the end of this article, you’ll know exactly what it is and how to use it.